nebari-dev/nebari-docs/docs/docs/get-started/quickstart.md

 nebari render -c nebari-config.yaml
 ```

-This is useful if you use a GitOps workflow with GitHub (or GitLab) Actions.

-:::note
-This
+This is the actual step that loads the stage classes/models and generates physical IaC files based on your Nebari config file and installed package versions.
+It is not necessary to manually run a render to deploy.
+However, it can be useful (especially if you use a GitOps workflow with GitHub Actions or GitLab CI/CD) to review the effects of config files changes on the resulting IaC before deploying.

 :::note
 This command is automatically run when you `deploy`.